Seeed-Studio/Arch_Pro/README.md

 2. Replace `firmware.bin` with a new firmware

    A drive named `CRP DISABLD` will show up on your computer. `firmware.bin` will be in the drive.
-On macOS, use `sudo dd if=/path/to/new_firmware.bin of=/path/to/firmware.bin`
+On macOS, use `sudo dd if=/path/to/new_firmware.bin of=/path/to/firmware.bin conv=notrunc`